-St. Peter focuses on four (4) key social justice themes: Immigration & Refugees, Education & Opportunities for Youth, Shelter & Housing and Race Relations.
+St. Peter focuses on four (4) key social justice themes: Immigration & Refugees, Education & Opportunities for Youth in at risk neighborhoods, Shelter & Housing and Race Relations.
 In each of these areas, St Peter Catholic Church has ministries that, through our faith, take action.

 By clicking on to the Justice for Immigrants link on the U.S. Catholic Bishops’ website (email@example.com) you can send an email to Senators Burr and Tillis urging them to co-support this bill. https://justiceforimmigrants.org/category/statements/ Write your letter today!